Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Weak formulation of the parametric problem

-\end{theorem} It is straightforward to verify that $\partial_t\uu\in L^2(0,T;V')$, which implies $\uu\in C([0,T];H)$.
-Consequently, the expression \eqref{exist_2} is meaningful, see, e.g., \cite{Temam} for details.
-The reason we restrict ourselves to the case of a two-dimensional domain is that the uniqueness of the weak solution to \eqref{exist_2} is only known under such a scenario.
-Note, however, that the analysis in the present paper can be extended to the case of the three-dimensional domain in a straightforward manner once we obtain its uniqueness.
-At the moment, for the case of the three-dimensional domain, the uniqueness is known only with more restrictive assumptions: see, for example, \cite{Temam} where the Serrin condition for the uniqueness and local well-posedness were discussed.
+\end{theorem} It is direct to show that $\partial_t\uu\in L^2(0,T;V')$, which implies $\uu\in C([0,T];H)$.
+Thus the identity $\uu(0)=\uu^0 $ in \eqref{exist_1} makes sense.
+We restrict our discussion to the 2D case for which the uniqueness of the weak solution to \eqref{exist_1} is known.
+The analysis in this work can be extended to the 3D case {{if the solution is unique.}} This is known only under more restrictive assumptions; see e.g., \cite{Temam} for local well-posedness under the Serrin condition.